GRZ4NA/CommandBot/README.md

 - **description** - *string* - command description (equivalent of the *description* property in *Command* object)
 - **usage** - *string* - equivalent of the *usage* property in *Command* object (You can pass a command name, alias or keyword with the *help* command to get detailed information about the specified command)
 ### System messages
-All options are stored inside *messages.system* property
+All options are stored in *messages.system* property

 There are 3 types of system messages
 - Error message (**ERROR**)